GuilhermeM0r4is/GuilhermeM0r4is/README.md

 ## About Me 👋

-I'm Guilherme, an 18-year-old engineering student from :contentReference[oaicite:0]{index=0} with a strong passion for games, programming, and building creative ideas.
+I'm Guilherme, an 18-year-old engineering student from IST (Instituto Superior Técnico) with a strong passion for games, programming, and building creative ideas.
 I'm ambitious by nature and constantly sketching new concepts, systems, and projects — although many of them still live in the design phase, waiting for the right moment to be built.

 My main programming background includes Python, C, Prolog (yes, old-school YAP Prolog), and Assembly, while I’m continuously learning new languages and expanding my technical toolbox.